pierrepo/mdner/README.md

 python3 scripts/generate_annotation.py -p mbart
 ```

 Paraphrasing consists to keeping the context of the original text and reformulating it in another way.
 Here you will use the mBART model for paraphrasing.
+The execution time for paraphrasing depends on the model used.
+For mBART, for example, it takes at least 6 hours.

 A presentation of the annotation structure can be found on [ANNOTATIONS](https://github.com/pierrepo/mdner/blob/main/docs/ANNOTATIONS.md).

-## Train and evaluate the NER model
+## 📑 Train and evaluate the NER model 📈
-### 📑 Create MDNER
+### Create MDNER

 The `mdner.py` script is used to create the model according to the defined parameters.
 Using this script requires a GPU.
 In our test case, we used an NVIDIA GeForce RTX 3060 12 GB vram.